grantkemp/grantsGoogleAnalyticsKitchenSink/Google Sample Code from Documentation/README.md

 Please raise issues in Github

 #Todo
-1. Write guide on how to use
+1. Write guide on how to use in Constants/HowToSetupThisToWork.html
 2. Add Sample Pages with Analytics tracking for template use